Danielhiversen/AngleCorr/README.md

 Output
 -----------------------------------------------------------------------------

-When being run with the correct set of parameters, two output files are generated.
+An output file are generated.

 output.vtk